Rookie Nick Bosa makes big impact on improved 49ers defense

 “I told Dee, ‘I wish I could scare people with my presence like you do,’” Bosa said.
 “I mean, when a guard sees Dee Ford on them, their mind is racing, they’re thinking about what he’s about to do, whatever it is.
 Just having his presence and his pass-rush ability, his knowledge and communication, he’s a true vet.
 It’s nice to have him out there.”

-NOTES: Ford got the day off from practice after missing time late in the season with a hamstring injury but is still slated to play. ...
+NOTES: All-Pro TE George Kittle missed practice with a sore ankle.
+Kittle hurt the ankle during the game Saturday but was walking around the locker room before practice without a noticeable limp. ...
+Ford got the day off from practice after missing time late in the season with a hamstring injury but is still slated to play. ...
 LB Kwon Alexander was limited after returning last week from a pectoral injury.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL